Globals

 ) as properties.
 Each of these property values is a table class that subclasses the Resource interface and provides access to the table through the Resource interface.
 For example, you can get a record from a table (in the default database) called 'my-table' with:

-It is recommended that you define a database for all the tables that are required to exist in your application.
+It is recommended that you for all the tables that are required to exist in your application.
 This will ensure that the tables exist on the tables

 object.
 Also note that the property names follow a CamelCase convention for use in JavaScript and in the GraphQL Schemas, but these are translated to snake_case for the actual table names, and converted back to CamelCase when added to the tables